yeoman/yeoman/cli/lib/generators/readme.md

 ### First contact

-When you create an application using the `yeoman` command, you are in fact using a Yeoman generator.
+When you create an application using the `yeoman new` command, you are in fact using a Yeoman generator.
 After that, you can get a list of all available generators by just invoking `yeoman generate`:

     $ yeoman new myapp
     $ cd myapp
     $ yeoman generate

-**Note:** Right now, there's nothing stoping users from using the `generate` command from outside a yeoman application. rails prevent that, we should too.
-`new` should be use prior to that, and the user must be within the yeoman app.

 You will get a list of all generators that comes with yeoman.
-If you need a detailed description of the helper generator, for example, you can simply do:
+If you need a detailed description for a given generator, you can simply do:

-    $ yeoman generate helper --help
+    $ yeoman generate [generator] --help

 ### Creating Your First Generator

 Generators are built on top of Grunt.
 Grunt provides powerful options parsing and a great API for manipulating files.
-For instance, let’s build a generator that creates an initializer file named initializer.js inside config/initializers.
+For instance, let’s build a generator that creates an initializer file named initializer.js inside `app/js/`

-The first step is to create a file at lib/generators/initializer_generator.js with the following content:
+The first step is to create a file at `lib/generators/initializer/index.js with the following content:

     var util = require('util'),
       yeoman = require('yeoman');